textcreationpartnership/A02436/README.md

 ##Content Summary##

 #####Front#####

-The diuell of the vault.
-Or, The vnmasking of murther in a briefe declaration of the Cacolicke-compl
+1. To the Reader

 #####Body#####

-The diuell of the vault.
-Or, The vnmasking of murther in a briefe declaration of the Cacolicke-compl **Types of content**
+1. The vnmasking of Murther: OR, A briefe declaration of the Cacolike-intended Treason, lately discouered.

+**Types of content**

   * There are 184 **verse** lines!